-Much like the a la carte, grade-level apps available from the same developer, Splash Math offers colorful, interactive games that are bound to engage younger students.
-Especially at the earlier grade levels, the games and lessons here can certainly help kids practice their math skills.
-It's likely to be more appealing to younger users; the experience may tire for more mature students.
-Exercises provide a variety of question types aimed at covering the Common Core standards.
-However, while the exercises target the standards, a list isn't included in the teacher dashboard, nor is there a Common Core progress report available.
+Splash Math offers colorful, interactive games that are bound to engage younger students.
+Especially at the earlier grade levels, the games and lessons here can certainly help kids practice their math skills and build mastery.
+It's likely to be more appealing to younger kids, as the repetitiveness of the questions may tire more mature students.
+Exercises do, however, provide a variety of question types aimed at covering the Common Core standards, and detailed information on Common Core mapping is provided to teachers through the (very thorough) teacher dashboard.
+There's also a flashcard-style math facts section that's excellent for building operations skills.

 Key Standards Supported